atomjump/loop/README.md

 **`bower install atomjump`**

-(Or unpack, and edit index.html, replace bootstrap css and javascript paths as mentioned)
+(Or without bower, unpack into your project, edit index.html, and replace bootstrap css and javascript paths as mentioned)

 Run atomjump/index.html in your browser.
 You should see a 'Click me for comments' link.
 Click this to see the pop-up.

+# Setup Instructions

-2. Look carefully at the index.html example.
+1. Look carefully at the index.html example.

 	The code between
 	`<!-- AtomJump Feedback Starts -->`